Why Design Without Brand Strategy Is a Business Risk

-Updated: 2 hours ago
+Updated: 6 days ago

 There’s a common belief that a polished logo or a sleek website is what makes a brand stand out.
 But that’s only half true.
-Good design can’t make up for weak or missing strategy.
+Good design can’t make up for weak or missing brand strategy.

 We get asked all the time: “Can you design us a logo?”